scala-network/XLArig/doc/ALGORITHMS.md

 # Algorithms

-XTLRig uses a different way to specify algorithms, compared to other miners.
+XMRig uses a different way to specify algorithms, compared to other miners.

 Algorithm selection splitted to 2 parts: